 In the 1970s, Ackoff and Beer (independently) predicted the imminent collapse of governments, if not western civilisation.

-Do those who admire Ackoff or Beer now consider their predictions have been verified or falsified by the evidence?
+Have their predictions have been verified or falsified by the evidence?

 It turns out turns out that many statistics have moved dramatically and surprisingly in the right direction since the 1970s.